-Since this is a feasibility pilot study, the sample size of 12 participants is based on the anticipated enrollment over a 4 year accrual period.
+Since this is a feasibility pilot study, the sample size of 12 participants is based on the anticipated enrollment over a 4-year accrual period.
 Based on enrolling 12 participants, we provide the possible confidence intervals for the HST-NEET infusion proportion (Table 5.2.1A) and the statistical power (Table 5.2.1B) for the IPDA outcome.
+Participants will only count towards the study sample size if they had their sample collected and submitted for the HST-NEETs manufacturing.